 By Daniel Tobin

 When a poet divides his book of poems into four sections, each with its own title, and assigns exactly a dozen poems to each, the reader suspects that the ordering means something and reads accordingly.
 Yet the cover of "Belated Heavens," which we can suppose the poet had a hand in choosing, bears an intriguing painting by Lori Nix, titled "Clock Tower," depicting the interior of a ruined mill attic taken over by a family of raccoons.
-What gives?
-Are we to be guided by order or by ruin and decay?

 Many of Tobin’s poems are formal, that is they are cast in established styles -- sonnets, for example, and varieties of chain verse with lines or words repeating according to rules.
 Chalk one up for order.